-“Product Terms” means the document that provides information about Microsoft Products and Professional Services available through volume licensing.
+“Product Terms” means the document that provides information about Products available under this Agreement.
 The Product Terms document is published on the Licensing Site and is updated from time to time.

 “SLA” means Service Level Agreement, which specifies the minimum service level for the Online Services and is published on the Licensing Site.

-“Software” means licensed copies of Microsoft software identified on the Product Terms.
-Software does not include Online Services, but Software may be a part of an Online Service.
+“Software” means licensed copies of Microsoft software identified in the Product Terms.
+Software does not include Online Services, but Software may be part of an Online Service.

 “use” means to copy, download, install, run, access, display, use or otherwise interact with.

 “Use Rights” means the license terms and terms of service for each Product published on the Licensing Site and updated from time to time.
 The Use Rights supersede the terms of any end user license agreement that accompanies a Product.
 License terms for all Products are published in the Product Terms.
 Terms of service for Online Services are published in the Online Services Terms.